US Powerball Review

 If you're playing from abroad, you might want to check your local tax laws to see whether your own government will also tax you once you transfer the money into your bank account.

 How to Play US Powerball Online

 Normally, entry into a Powerball drawing is done by filling out a play slip or letting the lottery terminal pick the numbers randomly in exchange for the entry fee.
 While this can be done in the US easily at a lottery kiosk or online provided at the time you are in one of the participating states, there are luckily many great lottery websites that allow people from all over the world to play the American Powerball as well.
-Check out our ranking of the best online lottery sites to see how you can do this.
+Check out our lottery site reviews to see how you can do this.
 Depending on which country you're playing from, your home country may also tax your winnings, so make sure to look into this if you're not sure.

 US Powerball – Is It Worth Playing?

 If you’ve read this entire article, then you’ll already know how we feel about Powerball.
 Featuring innovative dual-drum mechanics, reasonable ticket prices, decent odds (at least for lower-tier wins), and some of the most lucrative lottery jackpots the world has ever seen, the USA Powerball lottery is an amazing lottery game that, like fine wine, will likely only get better with age.
 No matter how you slice it, there are very few other lotto games anywhere that offer the kind of prizes and excitement that Powerball offers, so it absolutely deserves all of the accolades and praise it regularly receives from just about everybody.
-And that's exactly why it has the top spot on our list of the world's best lotteries.
+And that's exactly why it has the top spot among our legitimate lotteries list.